damselfly

 Learn

-Outcome tracking feeds back into sensing, continuously improving prediction and response.
-The system gets smarter.
+Outcome tracking feeds back into sensing, continuously improving the system's ability to anticipate and respond.

 ◀── Continuous feedback loop ──▶